Yandex Cloud

 Managed Service for MySQL® takes over time-consuming MySQL® infrastructure administration tasks:

-You work with a Managed Service for MySQL® database cluster as if it were a regular database in your local infrastructure This allows you to manage internal database settings to meet your app requirements.
+You work with a Managed Service for MySQL® database cluster just like with your local database.
+This allows you to fine-tune your database’s internal settings to meet your application’s specific requirements.

 When you create clusters, Managed Service for MySQL® allocates resources, installs the DBMS, and creates databases.